tyarchy/social-media/README.md

 ## Usage and Applications
 ### If you want to have some kind of messaging forum you could use Social-Media to run the data.
-I don't think it solves as many problems as it can create put thats what social media apps do.
-Makes communicating easier at least
+I don't think it solves as many problems as it can create but thats what social media apps do.
+Makes communicating easier at least.

 <p>&nbsp;</p>